ozanj/soc_of_ed_presentation/index.md

   <a class="btn btn-compare" href="#/14">Deep-dive results</a>
   <p class="footnote">&ast;p<0.05; &ast;&ast;p<0.01; &ast;&ast;&ast;p<0.001; Dependent Variable: Received a recruiting visit (0/1); Robust standard errors in parentheses; Schools that satisfied the following criteria were included in the sample: offers grades 9-12 and enrolls at least ten student in each grade; located in the 50 U.S. states, the District of Columbia, or land regulated by the Bureau of Indian Affairs; is not special education school, an alternative school, or a virtual school.</p>
 </div>

 ---

+# Summary
+## Summary of results and next steps for this paper

+Out of State Recruiting
+- Disproportionate out of state visits compared to in state (exceptions are NC State and UC Irvine)
+- Visits concentrated in highly affluent communities
+- Less likely to visit schools with predominantly Black, Hispanic, and/or Native American students
+- Disproportionate visits to private high schools
+- Visits are concentrated in metropolitan areas

+In-State Recruiting
+- Variation in coverage of public high schools and community colleges
+- Visits are driven by either achievement or enrollment size across cases
+- For most cases, visits demonstrate some income bias although smaller in magnitude to out of state visits (exceptions are NC State and UC Irvine)
+- Public high schools with predominantly Black, Hispanic, and/or Native American students are less likely to receive a visit by some cases (e.g. Alabama and Arkansas)

+Overall Recruiting
+- Nearly all play the same recruiting game
+    - Limited in-state recruiting and expansive out of state recruiting in the same metros (e.g., Alabama, CU Boulder, South Carolina)
+- But some are playing with a different strategy
+    - Expansive in-state recruiting and expansive out of state recruiting in local regions not visited by any other universities (e.g. Nebraska)

+---